Symphony No. 5 (Shostakovich): II. Allegretto

 The second movement is in a ternary scherzo form, or minuet and trio form, in A minor, but it more closely resembles a ländler than either a minuet or a scherzo.

 The first section and its reprise consist of a rather loose and varied sequence of ländler melodies.
-The movement opens with a heavy, loud introduction in the cellos and basses, followed by a softer solo on the E♭ clarinet and the french horn, later oboes, and finally strings.
+The movement opens with a heavy, loud introduction in the cellos and basses, followed by a softer solo on the E♭ clarinet and the French horn, later oboes, and finally strings.
 At the end of this development, the ländler becomes grotesque and bloated.

 The trio has a peculiar harmony.
 Degrees I and VII alternate in the basic position, so that parallel fifths constantly arise.
 The effect does not sound like folk music, but rather like "run-down" music.
+The trio begins with a violin solo that is then restated by the flute.

-In the recapitulation, some of the material heard earlier is repeated piano and staccato, not loudly and sustained as at the start.
+In the recapitulation, some of the material heard earlier is repeated piano and staccato, not loudly and sustained as was at the beginning.
+The introduction, originally played by the cellos and basses, is now played by the bassoon and contrabassoon, followed by the violins and violas playing the E♭ clarinet and French horn solo with pizzicato.

 The movement closes in A minor with four canonically enriched fortissimo bars.
 Overall, the scherzo lacks innocence and humor; closer listening assures that the peace is not to be trusted, considering the numerous unusual modulations and occasional discords.